-Curator of South and Southeast Asian Art
+Elizabeth Moynihan Curator for South and Southeast Asian Art

-Debra Diamond received her PhD in South Asian art history from Columbia University (2000) and has published extensively on Indian painting and contemporary Asian art.
-In 2008, she curated the acclaimed international exhibition Garden and Cosmos: The Royal Paintings of Jodhpur; the exhibition catalogue won the 2010 Alfred H. Barr, Jr. Award for Best Museum Scholarship and a Smithsonian Secretary’s Research Prize.
-She also coordinated the yearlong Celebration of India at the Freer and Sackler, which encompassed two exhibitions and a wide array of public programs devoted to making South Asian art and culture come alive for diverse audiences.
+A specialist in Indian court painting and the visual culture of yoga, Dr. Diamond received First Place Awards of Excellence from the Assocation of Art Museum Curators for her exhibition, Yoga: The Art of Transformation (2013) and for the associated catalogue.
+In 2008, she was the curator for the acclaimed international exhibition Garden and Cosmos: The Royal Paintings of Jodhpur; the exhibition catalog won the 2010 Alfred H. Barr, Jr. award for best museum scholarship and Smithsonian Secretary’s research prize.
+She also coordinated the yearlong Celebration of India at the Freer and Sackler, which encompassed two exhibitions and a wide array of public programs devoted to making south Asian art and culture come alive for diverse audiences.